-Contract Cancellation Due to a Student Conduct Decision
+Contract Cancellation Due to a Conduct Decision

-If the University determines that a student's housing contract needs to be canceled due to student conduct action or if a student is suspended from the university, there will be no refund for room and/or board charges for that current semester.
+If the University determines that a student's housing contract needs to be canceled due to conduct action or if a student is suspended or dismissed from the university, there will be no refund for housing and/or food charges for that current semester.
+Students will be required to vacate their room/apartment based upon the recommendation made by the presiding office of the conduct decision.
+This may be immediate or up to 48 hours depending upon the recommendation.

-Practicum, Student Teacher, Internship, Study Abroad, Mid-Year Graduation A student who desires to be released from the Housing and Dining Services Contract due to a practicum, student teaching, internship, or study abroad opportunity or mid-year graduation must submit an online contract release request form and related documentation at least two weeks prior to the earlier of the end of the current semester or the start of the academic field experience.
+Practicum, Student Teacher, Internship, Study Abroad, Mid-Year Graduation

+A student who desires to be released from the Housing and Dining Services Contract due to a practicum, student teaching, internship, or study abroad opportunity or mid-year graduation must submit an online contract release request form and related documentation at least two weeks prior to the earlier of the end of the current semester or the start of the academic field experience.
 The student's field experience must be outside a 30-mile radius of campus in order to be released from the remainder of the Housing and Dining Services Contract.
 The practicum, student teaching, internship, or study abroad experience must be required for the major and/or credit bearing in order to be released.